opentaps/open-climate-investing/book/New-Asset-Classes.md

 It's also possible that you'll be wrong and lose money.

 Most annoyingly, it's possible that you'll be right and lose money anyway.

+## Are they a Hedge?

+It's hard to know how the world of 2100 will look.
+Who, in 1942, could've foreseen the world we live in today?

+If we fail to stop climate change, how will the world change?
+Carbon credits are a market-based mechanism for reducing human activities that cause climate change.
+How much of our free trade and free financial flows survive?
+Or will governments hoard their resources?
+Will carbon credits still even exist or have any value?

 #### Disclaimer